 Sea-Doo Islandia 220 Specs and Review [Video]

 The Islandia 220 was a jet-powered Sea-Doo deck boat built on a 22-foot platform.
-Manufactured from 2000 through 2009, the Islandia was available with many different power sources like the 2-stroke V6 Mercury Sportjets or the 4-stroke Rotax 4-TEC.
+Manufactured from 2000 through 2009, this model was available with many different power sources like the 2-stroke V6 Mercury Sportjets or the 4-stroke Rotax 4-TEC.
 Its closest relative in the fleet was the flagship Challenger 230.

 Sea-Doo Islandia 220 Review